About The Species

 Behavior and Diet

-Humpback whales are a favorite of whale watchers, as they are generally found close to shore and are commonly surface active, including breaching (jumping out of the water), or slapping the surface with their pectoral fins and tails.
+Humpback whales are a favorite of whale watchers, as they are generally found close to shore and are commonly active at the surface, for example breaching (jumping out of the water), or slapping the surface with their pectoral fins and tails.

 During the summer months, humpback whales spend most of their time feeding and building up fat stores (blubber) to sustain them throughout the winter.
 Humpback whales filter-feed on small crustaceans (mostly krill) and small fish, consuming up to 3,000 pounds of food per day.
-Humpback whales use several "tools" to help them herd, corral, and disorient prey, including: bubbles, sounds, the seafloor, and even pectoral fins.
-One specific feeding method seen in Alaska waters, called "bubble net feeding," involves using curtains of air bubbles to condense prey.
+Humpback whales use various techniques to help them herd, corral, and disorient their prey, which can involve the use of bubbles, sounds, and even their pectoral fins.
+One feeding method seen in Alaska waters, called "bubble net feeding," involves using curtains of air bubbles to condense prey.
 Once the fish are corralled and pushed toward the surface, the whales lunge upward through the bubble net with open mouths engulfing their prey.
-Different groups of humpback whales use other bubble structures in similar ways, though, there appears to be regional “specializations” in bubble-feeding behavior among populations.
+Different groups of humpback whales use other bubble structures in similar ways, though, there appears to be some regional specialization in terms of the particular bubble-feeding and other feeding behaviors employed by whales in different feeding regions.

 Where They Live